 Extreme or overly emotional points of view

 Mostly the posts with extreme praise or criticism are fake.
 Five star and one-star reviews are more likely to be fake and bogus as compared to a more average one.
 Usually, fake reviews are much more negative or positive than honest ones.
 Negative reviews are used to degrade the overall ratings of any product.
 Usually, loyal customers or paid writers write such kind of things to paint a fake image of a product.
+Check out our new review of Parallel Profits to see what a long, well researched overview of a product looks like.

 Use of vague language